ColeStansbury/covey.town/FEATURES.md

 All private messages between two users are, of course, private.
 They will not be displayed to any other user other than the intended recipient.
 Because Covey.Town users are anonymous, if a user were to leave a town and return, their private chat history would be lost to them.
 This is the case even if the user returns with the same name.

 If at any time a user would like to switch back to sending public messages to the entire town, "Town" can be selected from the "Select A Player" dropdown menu.
+The public "Town" option is located at the very bottom of the list and is highlighted grey (to differentiate from another user having selected "Town" as their username).

 ### User Mentions
 Should the user wish to mention another user in public chat, they can make use of the Covey.Town chat Mentions feature.
 Mentions allow the user to notify another user and grab their attention by letting them know that you mentioned them by name in chat.